-The Public discoverability switch controls whether your salon appears in Bokko's public search results.
+The Public discoverability switch controls whether your business appears in Bokko's public search results.
 It does not replace the publish state of your booking page, and the two settings are handled separately.

 Where to find it

-You can manage this setting on the Booking rules screen, inside the visibility section.
+You can manage this setting on the Publish screen, inside the discoverability / visibility section.

 What happens when it is on

-• Your salon can appear in Bokko's public salon search.
+- Your business can appear in Bokko's public search directory.

-• The public listing exposes a limited public summary, such as the salon name, slug, description, city and logo if available.
+- The public listing shows a limited summary: business name, description, city and logo if available.

 What happens when it is off

-If Public discoverability is turned off, your salon does not appear in Bokko's public search results.
+If Public discoverability is turned off, your business does not appear in Bokko's public search results.
 However, this does not automatically disable your booking page.

 Guests can still reach you through a direct booking link if your booking page is otherwise published and operational.